RashikShahjahan/DataPipelineCreator/Readme.md

     python3 pipeline_creator.py pipeline.json input.csv

 The script will execute the scripts in your pipeline in the order defined by the prerequisite map.
-The output of each script will be saved to a CSV file, which will be used as the input for the next script in the pipeline.
+The interaction between the scripts can be specified by the user.
 ## Privacy

 As this is a self-hosted solution, all your personal data stays with you.
 The pipeline runs locally on your machine or on a server you control.
 No data is sent to any third-party servers.